JuliaTsitko/julia_caesar_cli/julia_caesar_cli/README.md

 - Run command with your options `node julia_caesar_cli -a [action_type] -s [shift_num] -i [path to file or nothing] -o [path to file or nothing]`

-- Pass no params to -i and -o to enable console live cypher
+- Pass no params to -i and -o to enable console live cipher

 - Get result in output file or command line